snaheth/azure-resource-manager-rpc/v1.0/resource-api-reference.md

 The resource provider should return 200 (OK) or 201 (Created) to indicate that the operation completed successfully synchronously.

-If the create request cannot be fulfilled quickly, the RP should return and follow the [_Asynchronous Operations_ addendum](Addendum.md#asynchronous-operations).
-The resource provider can return 202 (Accepted) in these cases, but 201 + provisioningState is generally preferred.
+If the create request cannot be fulfilled quickly, then RP should follow [_Asynchronous Operations_ pattern ](async-api-reference.md#asynchronous-operations).

 If the subscription or the resource group does not exist, 404 (NotFound) should be returned.